pyside/pyside2-setup/sources/pyside6/doc/gettingstarted.rst

   Underneath it uses the ``cdb.exe`` command line debugger, and the ``gflags.exe`` tool, both installed with the latest Windows Kit.

-  The aim is to ask users to run this script when they encounter PySide6 imports not working on Windows.
+  The aim is to help developers debug issues that they may encounter using the PySide imports on Windows.
 The user should then provide the generated log file.

   Incidentally it can also be used for any Windows executables, not just Python.